nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.6 Update food intake

-Updates the nutrient value(s) of an existing food intake matching the given date and food name.
+Update the nutrient value(s) of a previously entered food intake given the date and food name.

 **Command Format:** `food_intake_update d/DATE(in d MMM yyyy format) n/FOOD_NAME c/CARBOS(G) f/FATS(G) p/PROTEINS(G)`

 **Example:** `food_intake_update d/31 Mar 2021 n/tomato c/20 f/40 p/50`

-**Note**: The given food intake item must exist in order for update to work.
-Not all nutrient fields are required and only the specified nutrient fields will be updated with the new value while the other values remain unchanged.
-For instance, the original fat value of tomato is 35g and you want to change to 40g, you can run `food_intake_update d/31 Mar 2021 n/tomato f/40`.
+**Tip:** Not all nutrient fields are required and only the specified nutrient fields will be updated with the new value while the other values remain unchanged.

 **Expected output:**